 CDFW Offering Waterfowl Hunts at East Bay Ecological Reserve

-Hunters can soon participate in no-fee waterfowl hunts amid restored salt ponds at Eden Landing Ecological Reserve (ELER) in Hayward.
+Hunters can soon participate in no-fee waterfowl hunts amid restored salt ponds at Eden Landing Ecological Reserve (ELER) in Hayward, a California Department of Fish and Wildlife (CDFW) land.
 Access to ELER will be open to 100 hunters on a first-come, first-served basis on the following dates:

 2022 hunts (5:00 a.m. check-in)

 Adult hunters must have a valid California Hunting License, federal duck stamp, state duck stamp and Harvest Information Program validations.
-Junior hunters must have a junior license and, if 16 or older, also possess a federal duck stamp.
+Juniors must have a junior hunting license and, if 16 or older, also possess a federal duck stamp.
 Junior hunters must be accompanied by an adult 18 years or older (hunter or non-hunter).

 There is a 25-shell limit in the field and nonlead ammunition is required when taking wildlife anywhere in California.
 A hunting dog is recommended for retrieving birds.
 A small boat, canoe or other floatation device is also highly recommended to access ponds and blinds.
 ELER has a boat launch on Mount Eden Creek allowing access to tidal areas.
 Boaters are advised to consult local tide charts before launching as mud flats can subject vessels to hidden underwater hazards during low tides.